-We live in an increasingly-automated world.
+We live in an increasingly automated world.
 It’s important to see how automation—like machine translation—can make things better / easier / cheaper, but it’s also important to recognize where human input matters.

-I’ve written elsewhere that friends don’t let friends use Google Translate.
+We’ve written elsewhere that friends don’t let friends use Google Translate.
 Machine translation doesn’t understand nuance.
-Though increasingly sophisticated, it continues to produce awkward sentences, strange syntax and overly-literal translation; in the business context, when your brand is on the line, or when mistranslation can have tremendous consequences, Google Translate and other machine translation platforms just don’t cut it.
+Though increasingly sophisticated, it continues to produce awkward sentences, strange syntax, and overly-literal translation; in the business context, when your brand is on the line, or when mistranslation can have tremendous consequences, Google Translate and other machine translation platforms just don’t cut it.
 That being said, it absolutely serves a purpose in a pinch, and as I describe here, Google Translate helped an American journalist and a French UN Peacekeeper fall in love.
 You really can’t complain about that!

 I was happy to see yet another example of where machine translation came in handy: facilitating the friendship between two California 10-year olds.
 Rafael Anaya, who had just arrived from Mexico and who spoke only Spanish, sat alone at lunch for his first ten days in his new school.
 Classmate Amanda Moore tried to reach out to him, but without a common language, was unsuccessful.
 She decided to use Google Translate to write him a note, and she handed it to him the next day:

 “Hello Rafael, would you like to sit with me today.
 Look for me and I will show you where I sit.
 We could be coloring or just telling scary stories.
 Thanks for your time.
 Signing, Amanda.”